Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 Your connection to stone gives you extra fortitude.
 Your Hit Point maximum increases by 3 and increases by 1 whenever you gain another Sorcerer level.

-As Magic action, you can gain a base AC of 13 + your Charisma Modifier if you aren't wearing armor, and your skin assumes a stony appearance.
-This effect lasts until you end it (no action required), you have the Incapacitated condition, or you don armor other than a shield.
+As Magic action, you can gain a base AC of 13 + your Charisma Modifier if you aren't wearing armour, and your skin assumes a stony appearance.
+This effect lasts until you end it (no action required), you have the Incapacitated condition, or you don armour other than a shield.

 ### Level 6: Stone Aegis